AHSRobotics20XX/LogAutomation/README.md

 Auto-Generate an autonomous off said logs

-Change many different parameters in both the Auto-Generation and driver control
+Change parameters for both generation and driver control

 Works with DcMotor, CRServo, Servo, and Cameras
    - Cameras include ObjectDetection